-The MARA® appliance reduces overbite by encouraging the lower jaw to grow forward while putting a light backward force on the upper molars.
-This fixed appliance is used mostly for growing adolescents and is worn for about 12-15 months.
+The MARA® appliance reduces overbite by encouraging the lower jaw to grow forward while putting a light reverse force on the upper molars.
+This fixed appliance is used mostly for growing adolescents and is worn for about 12 to 15 months.

 Positioners are sometimes used to complete the final tooth movements in your orthodontic treatment.
 With your full cooperation, you should only need to wear the positioner appliance for one to three months.